May 30, 2019

 Note: This online program requires no prerequisites in terms of math or computational sciences, although some experience with introductory-level statistics is helpful.

-It’s a common challenge for decision makers: how do we make optimal choices with so many unknown variables?
-It turns out that business insights come from turning what is unknown into what is known.
-Using the tools and techniques that facilitate that process is how machine learning can deliver tremendous impact to your organization.
+It’s a common challenge for organizations: how do we make optimal choices with so many unknown variables?
+It turns out that insights come from turning what is unknown into what is known.
+Using the tools and techniques that facilitate that process is how machine learning can deliver tremendous impact to your projects.

 Corporate spending on AI and ML is forecast to grow from $12 billion in 2017 to $57.6 billion by 2021.

 SOURCE: INTERNATIONAL DATA CORPORATION

 61% of organizations picked machine learning/artificial intelligence as their company’s most significant data initiative for the next year.

 The number of machine learning pilots and implementations will double in 2018 compared to 2017, and double again by 2020.

 SOURCE: DELOITTE GLOBAL

 Participants will gain a practical understanding of the tools and techniques used in machine learning applications.
 In the MIT tradition, you will learn by doing.
 There are no prerequisites in terms of math or computational science, although basic understanding of statistics is helpful.
 This is not a coding course, but rather an introduction to the many ways that machine learning tools and techniques can help make better decisions in a variety of situations.